HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Introduction

-Generally, in a secure computing environment, sensitive data or plaintext is encrypted in order to fight against data confidentiality-based attacks\cite{henson2014memory}.
+Generally data or plaintext is encrypted in a secure environment to protect against data confidentiality-based attacks\cite{henson2014memory}.
 However, even the encrypted data will still be vulnerable to aforementioned memory replay attacks~\cite{elbaz2009hardware}.
-Therefore, strong integrity authentication methods must be used in a computing system in order to meet the standard performance and security requirements.
-Prevalently, Merkle trees or hash trees have been widely utilized to authenticate data and/or tagged metadata as they provide robust security protection against malicious attacks such as data replays~\cite{rogers2007using}.
-More recently, separate MAC based verification algorithms started to be adopted for data authentications, which requires a smaller sized Bonsai Merkle Tree (BMT) to protect only the metadata such as encryption counters~\cite{rogers2007using}.
+Therefore, strong integrity authentication methods must be used in a secure computing system in order to meet the standard performance and security requirements.
+Prevalently, Merkle tree or hash trees have been used to authenticate data and/or tagged metadata as they provide robust security against malicious replays~\cite{rogers2007using, henson2014memory}.
+More recently, separate MAC based verification algorithms have started to be adopted for data authentications, which allows for the use of a smaller sized Bonsai Merkle Tree (BMT) to protect only the metadata such as encryption counters~\cite{rogers2007using}.
 However, standard BMT update algorithms were originally developed to be used in general purpose computing systems, therefore often containing a large number of recursive function calls~\cite{gassend2003caches}.
-Unfortunately, although fairly easy for software-based implementations, these {\em recursive} and {\em sequential} functions are generally not suitable to be implemented with FPGA devices deployed in heterogeneous and embedded computing environments.
-Also, the highly sequential nature of these algorithms severely limits the performance improvements potentially achievable by such systems.
-With the rapid emergence of FPGA devices, due to their versatility, performance benefits and low power consumption, mitigating these two implementation challenges become ever more urgent because of the necessity of using MT-based authentication in many mission-critical heterogeneous computing systems.
+Unfortunately, although fairly easy for software-based implementations, these {\em recursive} and {\em sequential} functions are generally not suitable to be implemented With Register Transfer logic (RTL) on FPGA devices deployed in heterogeneous and embedded computing environments.
+Also, the highly sequential nature of these techniques limits the potential performance improvements provided by such systems.
+This problem is very relevant since the use of FPGA devices in different domains has been on the rise in recent years due to their versatility, performance benefits, low power requirements and support for heterogeneous computing.
+With the rapid emergence of FPGA devices for security and accelration in cloud and blockchain applications \cite{bobda2022future, wang2020fpga, oh2021meetgo} and state-of-the art FPGA-driven secure embedded platforms such as ARES~\cite{zou2022ares}, mitigating these two implementation challenges become ever more urgent because of the necessity of using BMT-based authentication in many mission-critical heterogeneous and embedded computing systems.